JoWi235/L293D-Project/README.md

-To open the platiene.diy download the DIYLC from github (https://github.com/bancika/diy-layout-creator).
+To open the circuit_board.diy download the DIYLC from github (https://github.com/bancika/diy-layout-creator).
 I used PlatformIO to programm the project.
 Downlaod it in vs code in the extensions tag.
+The clone the Project to the Project folder from PlatformIO.